Pascualex/aceptaelreto/readme.md

 * Construction and search in graphs.
 * Dynamic programming.
 * Greedy algorithms.
-* Sorting and search in different data structures.
+* Sort and search in different data structures.
 * Math and geometry.

 ## Sources